4 Common Pee Problems and How to Treat Them

 Often, though, the solution isn’t clear.
 Use this symptom tracker to determine what urinary issues you may be suffering from.
 Then, find the treatments and strategies that can help end your toilet troubles below.

 To beat stress incontinence

 Your first move is to do pelvic floor exercises (aka Kegels), which firm up the hammock of muscles supporting your pelvic organs.
-If you are really wetting yourself, consider a removable device: a vaginal pessary (which physically props up the bladder and urethra) or a disposable vaginal insert (it’s inserted like a tampon and supports the urethra to reduce leaks).
+If you are really wetting yourself, consider a removable device: a vaginal pessary (which physically props up the bladder and urethra), disposable vaginal insert (it’s inserted like a tampon and supports the urethra to reduce leaks), or other inconspicuous options like Depend Fit-Flex Underwear.
 Surgery is an option, too.
 Laser and radiotherapy treatments are also being touted as effective for stress incontinence, but the technology is new and needs further study.